garywill/BigSearch/src/README.md

 - 🖱️ Quickly use user **selected text** on webpage as search term (browser extension, context menu)
   > - Not in Firefox incognito mode
   > - On Chrome, after clicking context menu item, click the icon on toolbar (or use keyboard shortcut)
-- ⌨️ **Keyboard shortcut** to open (browser addon).
+- ⌨️ **Keyboard shortcut** to open (browser extension).
 Default key is：
   - Firefox: Ctrl+Alt+S ([how to change](https://bug1303384.bmoattachments.org/attachment.cgi?id=9051647))
   - Chrome & others：Ctrl+Shift+S (to change: [chrome://extensions/shortcuts](chrome://extensions/shortcuts))
 - 🖥️ Support both **desktop** (browser extension & web app) and **mobile** (web app only) devices

 ### Safety & Privacy

-- 🛡️ Minimun default permissions.
-Won't ask for sensitive permissions **until** needed.
-(Browser extension)
+- 🛡️ Minimum default permissions.
+Won't ask for sensitive permissions **until** needed. (browser extension)
 - 🛡️ Pure **client-side** tool functions fully.
 No necessary server.
-No collecting user's input. (extension and web app)
+No collecting user's input. (browser extension and web app)
 - 🛡️ Hide HTTP Referrer by default to protect user privacy.
-- 🛡️ Browser extension **doesn't inject** anything to webs. (except when using those engines requiring Ajax)
+- 🛡️ Browser extension **does not inject** anything to web sites. (except when using engines that require Ajax)

 ## How to edit search engines

 Generally, you only need to write JSON and have basic http request knowledge about GET/POST.

 The method described here to add or edit an engine is for both:
-1. Big Search build-in search engines
+1. Big Search built-in search engines
 2. User-defined private engines

 ### Examples